Apr 8, 2025

 Employee Material Welfare

 The purpose of this article is to provide an overview of Taiwan's average wages (or earnings) in comparison with advanced OECD economies and Singapore.
-Taiwan's government-published earnings and labor compensation surveys report a lower level of labor compensation than the figures found in national account statistics.
+Taiwan's government-published earnings and labor compensation surveys report a lower level of labor compensation than the figures found in national accounts statistics.
 Average wages estimated from national accounts also indicate significantly higher levels than those reported in the earnings survey.
-The OECD reports average annual wages derived from national account statistics.
+The OECD reports average annual wages derived from national accounts statistics.
 Therefore, in this article, Taiwan's average wages are sourced from national accounts rather than the earnings survey.
 It is important to note that the figures presented by either the OECD or this article may not fully align with the general public's experience.

 § Links:

 …… Table 1.
-Raw data in 2023 and data sources
+Raw data in 2023 and data sources (Last updated: Apr 8, 2025)

 …… Table 2.
 OECD-Eurostat

 …… Table 3.
-Taiwan and Singapore (in Mandarin)
+Taiwan and Singapore

 …… The original artical in Mandarin

 Due to variations in methodology, median wages (or earnings) cannot be reliably compared across countries outside Europe.
-Instead, average wages are used, calculated from national account statistics by dividing total wages and salaries by the number of employees and converting the result into full-time equivalent units.
-To perform this conversion, wages and salaries per employee are multiplied by the ratio of average usual weekly hours worked for full-time dependent employees in their main job to average usual weekly hours worked for all dependent employees in their main job.
+Instead, average wages are used, calculated from national accounts statistics by dividing total wages and salaries by the number of employees and converting the result into full-time equivalent units.
+To perform this conversion, wages and salaries per employee are multiplied by the ratio of average usual weekly hours worked for full-time dependent employees in their main jobs to average usual weekly hours worked for all dependent employees in their main jobs.
 Full-time employment is defined as usual weekly working hours of 30 or more per week in the main job.

 More precisely, employee material welfare is measured as the net income of an average-wage, non-elderly single adult, calculated using the OECD tax-benefit model and adjusted for social transfers in kind from general government on a per-capita basis.
 This value is converted to US dollars using current purchasing power parities (PPPs) for actual individual consumption (AIC).
 This approach presents a different perspective from that of the household-based analysis.